-Kitchen A used to break down each Stripe transaction and attribute it to a specific kitchen user each time money was transferred to his bank account from Stripe, until they learned that their ‘powers that be’ only needed the totals.
+Kitchen A used to break down each Stripe transaction and attribute it to a specific kitchen user each time money was transferred to his bank account from Stripe until they learned that their ‘powers that be’ only needed the totals.
 So, the kitchen simply classifies their charges as “kitchen rent” and “storage rent” as a split transaction in QuickBooks each month.
 They use the Total Revenue by Type report to pull these numbers by category.
 For their own kitchen utilization knowledge and forecasting, they use other Food Corridor reports to track client-specific items, such as kitchen times, charges, bookings, etc. per client.

-Kitchen B compares Stripe transfers and matches them up with TFC bills/clients, because tracking that user detail in QuickBooks is necessary for them.
+Kitchen B compares Stripe transfers and matches them up with TFC bills/clients because tracking that user detail in QuickBooks is necessary for them.
 To do this, they post their Stripe transactions into a general QB account, and then use the Billed Line Items report or Payment Details report to confirm on or after the 1st of the following month.
-The Payment Details report offers quicker reconciliation, where the Billed Line Items report offers more detail if more investigation is needed.
+The Payment Details report offers quicker reconciliation, whereas the Billed Line Items report offers more detail if more investigation is needed.

-If you use QuickBooks Online and The Food Corridor integration is not an option for you, there are a handful options listed on Stripe here that may help, such as Sush.io, Greenback, Business Payments, Commerce Sync, and PennyPipe.
-You may also check out Zapier's Stripe and QuickBooks integration automations.
+If you use QuickBooks Online and The Food Corridor integration is not an option for you, there are a handful of options listed on Stripe here that may help, such as Sush.io, Greenback, Business Payments, Commerce Sync, and PennyPipe.
+You may also check out Zapier's Stripe and QuickBooks integration automation.
 Please note that The Food Corridor is not familiar with these companies and cannot offer endorsements or recommendations.

 If you use QuickBooks Desktop, check your Stripe dashboard's Data Settings to see if the IIF file will work for your needs, via a direct import into QuickBooks.
 Here is more that can be helpful to get you started.